doj/few/README.md

 negative match.
 Only lines that do *not* match the regular expression are displayed.

-### Regular Expression Short Form
+### Filter Regular Expression Short Form
-If you do not need to supply flags for the filter regular expression and the filter regular expression does not start with a forward slash, you can omit the surrounding slashes.
+If you do not need to use flags for the filter regular expression and the filter regular expression does not start with a forward slash, you can omit the surrounding slashes.